Gilbert Heathcote, 1st Baron Aveland: Career

 In 1820 he was elected to Parliament for Boston, a seat he held until 1830, and again from 1831 to 1832.
 He later represented Lincolnshire South from 1832 to 1841 and Rutland from 1841 to 1856.
 Olney describes him as "lukewarm in politics", with the "South Lincolnshire Liberals [finding] it hard to do anything with him, but equally hard to act without him."
 In 1856 Heathcote was raised to the peerage as Baron Aveland, of Aveland in the County of Lincoln.
 Having been previously a Deputy Lieutenant for Lancashire and Rutland, he later served as Lord Lieutenant of Lincolnshire from 1862 to 1867.
 As Lord Lieutenant his duties included the appointment, from advised candidates, of county magistrates, in which he was considered socially conservative being reluctant to appoint those not considered of suitable social standing, however respectable.
 In 1866 he expressed opposition to the 1867–passed Reform Act designed to widen franchise.
 Heathcote was appointed honorary colonel of the South Lincoln Militia in 1857.

 Family

-He married Clementina Drummond-Willoughby, 24th Baroness Willoughby de Eresby, eldest daughter of Peter Drummond-Burrell, 22nd Baron Willoughby de Eresby, in 1827.
+He married Clementina Burrell-Drummond (the future 24th Baroness Willoughby de Eresby), eldest daughter of the 22nd Baron Willoughby de Eresby, in 1827.
 Heathcote died in September 1867, aged 72, and was succeeded by his son Gilbert Henry Heathcote-Drummond-Willoughby, who later also succeeded his mother in the barony of Willoughby de Eresby in 1888 and was created Earl of Ancaster in 1892.